Tavern Cave

 Tavern Cave, also known as the Taverne-A Cave, is a historic archaeological site located near St. Albans, Franklin County, Missouri.
-Meriwether Lewis and William Clark visited Tavern Cave on May 23, 1804 at the beginning of the Lewis and Clark Expedition.
-The cave includes a petroglyph of either a canoe or a historic flat boat and several 19th century era inscriptions.
+Meriwether Lewis and William Clark visited Tavern Cave on May 23, 1804, at the beginning of the Lewis and Clark Expedition.
+The cave includes a petroglyph of either a canoe or a historic flat boat and several 19th-century inscriptions.

 It was listed on the National Register of Historic Places in 1970.